evanlong/vertigo/ISSUES.md

     + Post straight to Instagram (Ask Tim)
 - Front Facing Camera?
 - Allow for "reversing" the video to get the opposite of the push/pull effect

+# Better UI

+- Improve record button
+    + Transition animation between recording / waiting modes
+- Slider UI
+    + Duration and zoom level appear inline with the slider or next to the slider
+    + As value changes a magnified value is presented in the center of the screen

 # Bugs